w3c/wcag3/guidelines/groups/interactive-components/pointer-focus-appearance/pointer-visible.md

 **Procedure**

 If the pointer is ever not visible:
-1. Check whether it meets one of the exceptions.
+1. Check that it meets one of the exceptions.

 **Expected results**
 * #1 is is true